Shannon O'Donnell (meteorologist)

-Shannon Kay O'Donnell is an American meteorologist and news anchor.
+Shannon Kay O'Donnell (born September 27, 1973) is an American meteorologist and news anchor.

 O'Donnell was born in Redmond, Washington and attended Redmond High School where she was valedictorian.
 After graduation, she attended University of Washington, studying meteorology and graduating with a degree in atmospheric sciences.
 O'Donnell also spent seven years at the NOAA as a marine biologist.

 O'Donnell began work for KOMO in Seattle in 1994 where she was mentored by Chief Meteorologist Steve Pool.
 Two years later, she joined KING in Seattle as the weekend morning meteorologist as well as her concurrent duties for Northwest Cable News.
 In 1997, she was awarded the AMS Seal of Approval.
 She held that position until 2000.